MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/changelogs/mrtk3-pre-11-changelog.md

 - Initialize XR on Startup is checked for the standalone platform, and
 - The computer is not connected to a headset (via cable or wireless),

-Unity editor may frequently freeze.
+Unity editor may frequently freeze in play mode.
 This is a Unity bug introduced in Unity OpenXR plugin 1.5.
-To workaround the issue, please use a non-Oculus Play Mode OpenXR Runtime for the standalone platform, or uncheck Initialize XR on Startup under **Edit** > **Project Settings** > **XR Plug-in Management** > **Standalone** while iterating in the editor, or connect to a headset before entering play mode in editor.
+To workaround this issue, please
+- use a non-Oculus Play Mode OpenXR Runtime for the standalone platform
+- or uncheck Initialize XR on Startup under **Edit** > **Project Settings** > **XR Plug-in Management** > **Standalone** while iterating in the editor via play mode
+- or connect to a headset before entering play mode in the editor.

 ## Breaking changes